PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

       memory) usage by ensuring resource for production level jobs/services, then fairly scale jobs that are scalable to use the resource left in the cluster.
-    - In this experiment, we are focusing on CPU's utilization.
+    - In this experiment, we are focusing on CPU utilization.
 1. Training Job average pending time.
     - Expecting less pending time.
     - Long pending time is a common pain point for researchers with the internal